mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 ## Transport

-Return ferry from Portsmouth to Santander (£500 per person with a motorcycle and shared cabin)
+Return ferry from Portsmouth to Santander (£500 per person with a motorcycle and shared cabin).
+Ride from Bilboa to Salobrena in the south, which is around 600 miles depending on the route.

 ### Staying